 If you are travelling with a baby buggy it will need to be folded and screened through the x-ray machine.
 Musical instruments are also subject to screening.

 All of these items should be placed in a tray, together with your correctly packed liquids and any large electrical items e.g. laptops, tablet devices and e-reading devices.
+Sharp items or tools may not be taken in hand luggage.

 Customers will be asked to pass through a walk-through metal detector or the security scanner.
 If you have a pacemaker – please let us know before going through any scanning equipment.